 Program Description: The Department of Pathology and Laboratory Medicine and UNC Hospitals offer a one-year training program in cytopathology.
 The program is fully accredited by the ACGME and is approved for two fellows per year.
 The fellowship focuses on service responsibilities within the division of cytopathology, with opportunities for complementary study in surgical pathology, flow cytometry, immunohistochemistry, electron microscopy, and other specialized areas.
-The Cytopathology Laboratory accessions over 24,000 cytology specimens per year, of which approximately 4,500 are nongynecologic specimens and approximately 1,200 are fine needle aspirations.
+The Cytopathology Laboratory accessions over 16,000 cytology specimens per year, of which approximately 4,300 are nongynecologic specimens and approximately 1,600 are fine needle aspirations.
 A portion of the fine needle aspirations are performed by the cytopathology staff.
 The trainees' responsibilities include supervision of the fine needle aspiration service, participation in cytopathology sign-out, and participation in teaching and conferences in cytopathology with residents and staff.
-Fellows are also expected to pursue a research project during their fellowship year.
+Fellows are also expected to pursue a research project and a quality improvement project during their fellowship year.

-Program Requirements: Applicants must possess an M.D. degree and have at least two years of accredited residency training in anatomic pathology.
+Program Requirements: Applicants must possess an M.D. degree, have at least two years of accredited residency training in anatomic pathology, and be eligible for medical licensure in North Carolina.
 Preference is given to those applicants who have completed an AP or AP/CP residency.

 Program Director: Leslie G. Dodd, MD, Director of Cytopathology

 Leslie G. Dodd, MD — Neoplasms of bone and soft tissue

 Susan J. Maygarden, MD — Urologic pathology and lung pathology

 Lori R. Scanga, MD, PhD — GI, thyroid, head and neck pathology